Why Your Electric Shower Feels Weak — And the Simple Fix Most People Miss

 Why the Wrong Shower Head Makes Everything Worse

-Not every shower head is built for electric showers.
-Some restrict flow too much.
-Others need more pressure than an electric unit can deliver.
+Some shower heads restrict flow too much.
+Others need more pressure than an electric unit can give.

-The wrong shower head takes a weak shower and makes it feel even weaker.
+The wrong head makes a weak shower feel even weaker.

-The right one works with the flow your electric shower produces — concentrating it, focusing it, and making every drop feel more powerful on your skin.
+The right one works with your shower's flow — focusing it so every drop feels more powerful.

 No plumber.
 No new unit.
 Just the right upgrade at the end of your hose.
-If you're also dealing with low water pressure across your home, here's how to improve shower pressure without a plumber.
+Dealing with low pressure too?
+Here's how to fix it without a plumber.

 What to Look For in an Electric Shower Head